 | Airport SIM card (tourist pricing) | €40–80 per country |

-One eSIM per country.
+One eSIM for all three countries.
 Installed before you fly.
 Active the moment you land.

 The Three Host Countries — What You Need